khusmann/interlacer/README.md

 type](https://en.wikipedia.org/wiki/Result_type), an abstraction often found in functional programming)

+Although this may seem like a simple premise on the surface, it has deep implications!
+In addition to `vignette("interlacer")`, be sure to also check out:

+- `vignette("mutations")` for a discussion on how to motify data frames when in this format

+- `vignette("column-types")` to see how to handle column-level missing reasons

+- `vignette("coded-data")` for some recipies for working with coded data (e.g. data produced by SPSS, SAS or Stata)

+- `vignette("other-approaches")` for a deep dive into how interlacer’s approach compares to other approaches for representing and manipulating missing reasons alongside data values

 This library is currently in its experimental stages, so be aware that its interface is likely to change in the future.
 In the meantime, please try it out and [let me know what you think](mailto:kdh38@psu.edu)!